 Who started The Pandora Chorus?

 The Pandora Chorus was founded in 2015, by director Glenna Garramone, out of a desire to sing in harmony with other people on a regular basis, and is based on the concept that if a person can speak, they can sing.
 Singing together is a source of health and happiness.
 Glenna completed her Community Choir Leadership Training in 2011, and has over 20 years of experience as a performing musician.
 When she's not directing the choir, she performs her own music, as well as performing regularly with Tower of Song (a Leonard Cohen Tribute) alongside Oliver Swain, and is the keyboard player and vocalist for Shane Koyczan and the Short Story Long.
 You can read more about Glenna's musical life here.

-During 2018, 2019, and 2020 the choir will be accompanied by, and occasionally co-directed by, special guest Brooke Maxwell.
+Starting in 2018, the choir will be accompanied by, and occasionally co-directed by, special guest Brooke Maxwell.